JaSt17/raaven_Pipeline/README.md

 ### The Data

-Since proprietary data from rAAven Therapeutics cannot be published, a folder named `Example/` is provided with small example files for demonstration purposes.
+Proprietary data from rAAven Therapeutics cannot be published.

 #### Required Files